AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/api-cmk-setup.md

 ![The Microsoft Azure dashboard with the [!DNL Keys] object and the key name highlighted.](../images/governance-privacy-security/customer-managed-keys/select-key.png)

 Select the latest version of the key and its details page appears.
-From here you can optionally configure the permitted operations for the key.
+From here, you can optionally configure the permitted operations for the key.

 >[!IMPORTANT]
 >
 >The minimum required operations to be permitted for the key are the **[!DNL Wrap Key]** and **[!DNL Unwrap Key]** permissions.
-You have the option to include [!DNL Encrypt], [!DNL Decrypt], [!DNL Sign], and [!DNL Verify] should you want.
+You can include [!DNL Encrypt], [!DNL Decrypt], [!DNL Sign], and [!DNL Verify] should you want.

 The **[!UICONTROL Key Identifier]** field displays the URI identifier for the key.
 Copy this URI value for use in the next step.